 Welcome to the Harvard Administrators Web Site.

 The Harvard International Office (HIO) has prepared the following information related to sponsorship of visas for international scholars, and their family members.
 The information is intended for administrators responsible for processing visa document requests to the HIO.
+It provides information about visa options for international scholars, the programs and services provided by the HIO, and the University policies and procedures for brining international scholars to Harvard.
+It is designed to provide University administrators at Harvard and its affiliated hospitals with information about the U.S. government regulations affecting the appointments of international scholars and faculty members.
 Please note that this information is not intended to be legal advice.
-For questions or concerns about the information on this web site, please contact the HIO.

 Employer Responsibilities and Obligations for STEM OPT